Yawn: Relation to empathy

 In certain neurological and psychiatric disorders, such as schizophrenia and autism, the patient has an impaired ability to infer the mental states of others.
 In such cases, yawn contagion can be used to evaluate their ability to infer or empathize with others.
 Autism spectrum disorder (ASD) is a developmental disorder which severely affects social and communicative development, including empathy.
-The results of various studies have showed a diminished susceptibility to contagious yawn compared to the control group of typically developing children.
+The results of various studies have shown a diminished susceptibility to contagious yawn, compared to the control group of typically developing children.
 Since atypical development of empathy is reported in autism spectrum disorder, results support the claim that contagious yawning and the capacity of empathy share common neural and cognitive mechanisms.
 Similarly, patients with neurological and psychiatric conditions, such as schizophrenia, have shown an impaired ability to empathize with others.
 Contagious yawning is one means of evaluating such disorders.
 The Canadian psychiatrist Heinz Lehmann claimed that increases in yawning could predict recovery in schizophrenia.
 The impairment of contagious yawning can provide greater insight into its connection to the underlying causes of empathy.

 There is still substantial disagreement in the existing literature about whether or not yawn contagion is related to empathy at all.
 Empathy is a notoriously difficult trait to measure, and the literature on the subject is confused, with the same species sometimes displaying a connection between contagious yawning and social closeness, and sometimes apparently not.
 Different experimenters typically use slightly different measures of empathy, making comparisons between studies difficult, and there may be a publication bias, where studies which find a significant correlation between the two tested variables are more likely to be published than studies which do not.
 By revising in critical way the literature for and against yawn contagion as an empathy-related phenomenon, a 2020 review has shown that the social and emotional relevance of the stimulus (based on who the yawner is) can be related to the levels of yawn contagion, as suggested by neurobiological, ethological and psychological findings.
 Therefore, the discussion over the issue remains open.